Fuji XF 56mm F/1.2 vs. XF 56mm F/1.2 APD (apodization filter), a comparison between Fuji’s 85mm equivalents.

 Front and Rear Bokeh

-Next we’ll change up our composition, and examine how the bokeh behaves along the Z-axis, both in front and behind the plane of focus.
+Next we’ll examine how the bokeh behaves along the Z-axis, both in front and behind the plane of focus.

 Now we’re getting somewhere.
-The bokeh ahead of the the plane of focus is definitely looking much smoother to my eye, and behind the plane of focus is looking a little less “nervous” as well.
+The bokeh in front of the the plane of focus is definitely much smoother to my eye, and behind the plane of focus is looking a little less “nervous” as well.
 Here are some crops.

 If I’m being honest, I was initially wondering what the difference was.
 The more I look at these images though, the more I can see the difference the APD filter is making in blurring out the background into a sea of smooth, dreamy, blurry, buttery, goodness.
 It’s the trained eye that picks up on nuances like this.

-The kind of people I could see wanting the 56mm f/1.2 APD are:
+The kind of people I could see wanting the XF 56mm F/1.2 APD are:

 - Studio photographers who need their backgrounds—or foregrounds—blurred out and can have their focus preset